 Note

 The AEMC will be recommending to the COAG Energy Council that clause 3.8.22A continue to be classified as a rebidding civil penalty provision for the purposes of the National Electricity Law.
 (See clause 6(2) of the National Electricity (South Australia) Regulations.)

+(f) A Scheduled Generator, Semi-Scheduled Generator or Market Participant may be taken to have contravened paragraph (d) notwithstanding that, after all the evidence has been considered, a determination of whether the Generator or Market Participant made a rebid as soon as practicable is ascertainable only by inference from the matters of the kind referred to in paragraph (c)(1) to (5).

 [4] Chapter 10 New Definitions